jeticos/tobi/README.md

 ## Usage

-You can install Tobi by linking the `.css` and `.js` files to your html file.
+You can install Tobi by linking the `.css` and `.js` files to your HTML file.
 The HTML code may look like this:

 ```html
 <!DOCTYPE html>